wmorgan/dcos-docs/1.7/usage/cli/install.md

         (default is "N"): Y

-5. Run the DCOS CLI install script, where `<installdir>` is the DCOS installation directory and `<hosturl>` is the hostname of your master node prefixed with `http://`:
+5. Run the DC/OS CLI install script, where `<installdir>` is the DC/OS installation directory and `<hosturl>` is the hostname of your master node prefixed with `http://`:

         PS C:\dcos\> .\install.ps1 <install_dir> <hosturl>